sallyr0823/cs225-final-project/README.md

 | Executable | main | test |
 | :---:   | :---: | :---: |

-## How to run the program
+## How to run the executable
 - Our program is running under CS225 docker environment.
-You may find how to make dockerfile in this tutorial.
+You may find how to run it in this tutorial.

 [Docker File On Your Own Machine](https://courses.engr.illinois.edu/cs225/fa2022/resources/own-machine/)